Skip to main content

 3. Meet the GPA requirements of at least 3.25 overall and at least 3.65 in the major.

-Students working towards College Honors will continue in spring semester to work independently with their Comps advisor, enrolling in a required 2-unit Independent Study, to complete their Honors thesis in advance of the Registrar’s spring deadline for the submission of senior comps marks.
+Students working towards Honors in History will continue in spring semester to work independently with their Comps advisor, enrolling in a required 2-unit Directed Research course, to complete their Honors thesis in advance of the Registrar’s spring deadline for the submission of senior comps marks.
 The Honors Thesis will be evaluated by the advisor and a second History faculty reader.
 For further information, contact the department chair.

 Minor